danisankovich/dnd-sink/Readme.md

 * **!stats 3d6** --> rolls 3d6 six times
 * **!stats d20**  --> roles a single d20 six times
 * **!stats 4d6** --> roles 4d6s and drops the lowest value six times
-* **!4d6\***  --> roles 4d6s and drops the lowest value six times.
+* **!stats !4d6\***  --> roles 4d6s and drops the lowest value six times.
 In any set if two ones are rolled a single dice is rolled in their place.

 ## Spell Lookup